What is ABA?

 Your LAC or Support Coordinator will work with you to get your plan started so you are on your way to achieving your goals.
 This can include learning how to choose the right providers for you and what to do if things aren’t working out.
 For more information visit starting your plan section.

-A Local Area Coordinator will provide support connection to most participants, except where there are complex situations, In these situations support coordination may be funded in the plan.
+Can you explain when a Local Area Coordinator would provide support to help me implement my plan and when the NDIA might fund either support connection or support coordination to help me implement my plan?
+A Local Area Coordinator will provide support connection to most participants, except where there are complex situations, In these situations, support coordination may be funded in the plan.

 If you think your plan doesn’t accurately reflect your needs, you can: